pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 ### Scaled Tile Size

 The tile size to fetch images from the web (or companion app).
 Setting this to something like 128 will result in 4 times the performance (compared to 256), since the images we need to download are much smaller.
 Smaller sizes such as 128 come at the cost of resolution as each pixel of the downloaded tile will be 4 pixels on the screen (at full resolution).
 Smaller values are much faster, but may not look as nice (slightly blurry).
 Setting the scaled tile size also reduces the size of the tile cache, see the calculations in the maps description above.
 For perfect resolution this should be set to Full Tile Size, along with setting Restrict Scale To Tile Layers to true.
+Note: This setting only works if you have disabled [Use Draw Bitmap](#use-draw-bitmap) (the default).

 ### Tile Layer Max